Download our FREE smartphone app today!

 Students will need to bring a packed lunch with them which they can eat in the canteen during the lunch break.
 They should attend the day in their full primary school uniform and bring a pair of trainers/plimsolls in their bag.

-The day starts at 08:30 and students should arrive promptly and report to the Main Reception.
-The Academic day will finish at 15:00 at which time you should arrange to be at the Academy for the Information Event for Parents.
-Please collect your son/ward from the Student Gate at 15:00 and then proceed to the Main Entrance to sign in and be shown to the Assembly Hall.
+The day starts at 08:30 and students should arrive promptly and report to the main reception.
+The academic day will finish at 15:30 at which time you should arrange to be at the academy for the information event for Parents.
+Please collect your son/ward from the student gate at 15:30 and then proceed to the main entrance to sign in and be shown to the assembly hall.

 Admissions Form Booklet & Family Pack

 The Admissions Form Booklet (downloadable from the bottom of the page) should be completed and returned to the Academy.
+You will have been sent this in the post and givena specific appointment to come into the Acdemy and verify your identity and that of your son/ward.
 The Family Pack can also be downloaded below.

 Parent(s) wishing to appeal against the Academy’s decision should complete an appeal form stating the reason for the appeal based on the published admissions criteria.